 - Replacement cost: As with homeowners insurance, your home’s replacement cost plays a role in how much you will pay for flood insurance.
 NFIP residential building policies cover a wide range of your home’s elements, including electrical and plumbing systems, foundation walls, kitchen appliances and solar energy equipment.
 Higher replacement costs generally lead to higher flood insurance premiums.

 - Type of property: Flood insurance premiums are often assessed differently for residential and commercial buildings.
-The NFIP offers up to $500,000 in building coverage and up to $500,000 in building contents coverage on commercial properties.
-The program offers lower coverage levels for residential properties, up to $250,000 in building coverage and up to $100,000 in contents coverage.
+The NFIP offers up to $250,000 in building coverage and up to $100,000 in contents coverage for residential properties.
 You must buy building and contents coverages separately.

-In October 2021, FEMA began implementing Risk Rating 2.0, a simplified risk rating plan that calculates flood insurance premiums based on factors such as a flood frequency, flood types, distance to a water source, home rebuild costs and elevation.
-The goal of Risk Rating 2.0 is to make flood insurance premiums more fair by setting rates based on a homeowner’s unique flood risks.
+In October 2021, FEMA began implementing Risk Rating 2.0, a simplified risk rating plan that calculates flood insurance premiums based on factors such as flood frequency, flood types, distance to a water source, home rebuild costs and elevation.
+The goal of Risk Rating 2.0 is to make flood insurance premiums fairer by setting rates based on a homeowner’s unique flood risks.
 However, some private insurance companies also offer flood insurance with regulations that may be different from the NFIP.

 When to purchase flood insurance

 If you wait until a hurricane or tropical storm appears on the radar to buy flood insurance, you might be too late.
 NFIP policies have a 30-day coverage waiting period.
-However, there are rare exceptions to the waiting period.
-For instance, the 30-day waiting period does not apply when you refinance your home, when you extend or increase the coverage of an existing flood insurance policy or if your home floods as the result of adjacent federal land laid bare following a wildfire.
+However, there are some exceptions.
+The 30-day waiting period does not apply, for instance, when you refinance your home, when you extend or increase the coverage of an existing flood insurance policy or if your home floods as the result of adjacent federal land laid bare following a wildfire.
 The waiting period is also waived if you buy flood insurance on a property you just purchased.

 NFIP policies feature a one-year term, which you can renew to continue coverage.
 They also feature a 30-day renewal grace period.
 The NFIP may pay claims for covered losses that occur during the grace period, but only if you pay the renewal premium before the grace period ends.

-Some private insurance companies do offer flood insurance and their regulations may be different from the NFIP.
+Private insurance companies that offer flood insurance may have different regulations than the NFIP.

 How to purchase flood insurance in South Carolina

-Currently, more than 30 carriers sell flood insurance policies in South Carolina, including major companies such as Allstate, Auto-Owners, Liberty Mutual and South Carolina Farm Bureau Mutual Insurance Company.
+Currently, dozens of carriers sell flood insurance policies in SC, including major companies such as Allstate, Auto-Owners, Liberty Mutual and South Carolina Farm Bureau Mutual Insurance Company.

 If you need more coverage than an NFIP policy can provide, consider buying private flood insurance.
 Private flood insurance policies may offer different coverage limits and rates than the NFIP, so it is worth the time to compare quotes.